lucaskienast/Regression/README.md

 Decision trees have an advantage that it is easy to understand, lesser data cleaning is required, non-linearity does not affect the model’s performance and the number of hyper-parameters to be tuned is almost null.
 However, it may have an over-fitting problem, which can be resolved using the Random Forest algorithm.

+## Random Forest Regression
+Random Forest is also a “Tree”-based algorithm that uses the qualities of multiple Decision Trees for making decisions.
+The term ‘Random’ is due to the fact that this algorithm is a forest of ‘Randomly created Decision Trees’.
+The Decision Tree algorithm has a major disadvantage in that it causes over-fitting.
+This problem can be limited by implementing the Random Forest Regression in place of the Decision Tree Regression.
+To summarize in short, The Random Forest Algorithm merges the output of multiple Decision Trees to generate the final output.

 ## References

 Abhigyan (2020) Understanding Polynomial Regression.
 Available at: https://medium.com/analytics-vidhya/understanding-polynomial-regression-5ac25b970e18 (Accessed: 25 August 2021)